saylesss88/nix-book/src/nix/hardening_networking.md

 - [What is Fingerprinting](https://ssd.eff.org/module/what-fingerprinting), more
   than you realize is being tracked constantly.

-- Check sketchy urls first with [VirusTotal](https://www.virustotal.com/gui/home/url) where you can plug the URL into a scanner to ensure it's safe.

 - [Surveillance Self-Defence](https://ssd.eff.org/) has a lot of helpful info to protect your privacy.